Tips For Picky Eaters And Their Parents

 If old enough, you can engage the child further by having him or her take part in the meal or snack prepping process.
 Doing so will add to the ownership the child feels at meal time.
 This method comes highly recommended by John Hopkins Medicine, when attempting to get the kids on board with eating healthy lunches at school.

-Similarly, Registered Dietitian, Terence Boateng, recommends getting the kids involved in the cooking process as much as possible.
-According to him, this is one of the most significant picky eating tips for parents.
+Similarly, registered dietitian, Alana, recommends getting the kids involved in the cooking process as much as possible.
+According to her, this is one of the most significant picky eating tips for parents.

-From his experience working with children one-on-one and in large groups, Boateng feels that even the most fussy eaters tend to want to try eating food they had a hand in preparing.
+From his experience working with children one-on-one and in large groups, dietitian Terence Boateng also feels that even the most fussy eaters tend to want to try eating food they had a hand in preparing.

 Boateng goes on to suggest to have kids google a recipe they think sounds good with at least one new food item.
 Once at the grocery store with their parents, they personally choose the item that goes into the dish.
 When it’s time to prep and cook, engage the picky eater by chopping, seasoning and cooking the meal, when safe and if age-appropriate.
 Doing so greatly increases children’s likelihood to try new foods.